Nasim06/Nasim06/README.md

 - 👋 Hi, I’m Nasim
-- I'm a junior Java developer
 - I’m interested in new technologies and learning new skills
 - I studied Computer Science at Swansea university and graduated in 2021
-- I am profficient in Java, Python, JavaScript, PSQL, HTML and SCSS
+- I am profficient in Java, Python, JavaScript, SQL, HTML and SCSS/CSS
 - 📫 You can reach me at Nasimahmed_06@hotmail.co.uk

 <!---